Providence | Warwick | Pawtucket |

 Robert M. Shalvoy, MD

-Dr. Shalvoy is executive chief of orthopedics and sports medicine for Care New England and director of Affinity Orthopedics and Sports Medicine.
+Dr. Shalvoy is executive chief of orthopedics and sports medicine for Care New England.
 A board-certified orthopedic surgeon, he earned his medical degree from New Jersey Medical School and completed orthopedic surgery residency at Boston University Medical Center.
 He completed a sports medicine fellowship at the Hughston Orthopaedic Clinic for Sports Medicine.
 He is an assistant professor at The Warren Alpert Medical School of Brown University.
 His interests include ACL injuries, complex knee ligament reconstructions, cartilage transplantation, and complex baseball throwing injuries.

 Razib Khaund, MD